Chamber of Local Authorities: Current Affairs Committee

 "The Current Affairs Committee is responsible for studying the role of local and regional authorities with regard to the major challenges of our society and preparing work on thematic issues such as social cohesion, education, culture and sustainable development from the point of view of the Council of Europe's core values."

 The Bureau

 The Chamber elects its President among its members for two years, and appoints the Bureau composed of the President and seven Vice-Presidents respecting as far as possible a fair geographic distribution among the member states.
 The actual composition of the Bureau can be seen on the official website of the Congress.

 The Secretariat

 The Chamber has a permanent Secretariat located at the Palace of Europe in Strasbourg, which is headed by its Executive Secretary, appointed by the Secretary General of the Council of Europe.

 List of Members

 The Chamber consists of 306 statutory members (representatives and substitutes) from:

+Two representatives of local government in KOS participate in the work of the Congress as observers.